websauna/websauna/docs/source/narrative/misc/addons.rst

 * Websauna application initializer calls ``includeme()`` entry points very early in the application initialization process, right after :py:class:`pyramid.config.Configurator` and logging have been set up

-* Addons can hook themselves to the part of initialization process using aspect-oriented approach. :py:class:`websauna.system.Initializer` provides join points which can be hooked in with :py:func:`websauna.utils.aspect.before` and :py:func:`websauna.utils.aspect.after` decorators.
+* Addons can hook themselves to the part of initialization process using events. :py:class:`websauna.system.Initializer` provides join points which can be hooked in with :py:func:`websauna.utils.autoevent.before` and :py:func:`websauna.utils.autoevent.after` decorators.

-* Addon sets up its :py:class:`websauna.utils.aspect.Crosscutter` based addon initializer class and returns
+* Addon sets up its addon initializer instance and bind it to application initializer using :py:func:`websauna.utils.autoevent.bind_events`.

 * The application continues its initialization process

-* Every time application hits any of initializer join points, the crosscutter gets called
+* Every time application hits any of event source methods, the addon event hooks get called

 Example::

     from websauna.system import Initializer
-    from websauna.utils.aspect import advice_after
+    from websauna.utils.autoevent import after
-    from websauna.utils.aspect import Crosscutter
+    from websauna.utils.autoevent import bind_events

     class AddonInitializer(metaclass=Crosscutter):